 Spending Plan Beats Budgeting

-Have you ever developed a gut-wrenching fear in the pit of your belly or a feeling of despair when you thought about creating a household budget?
+Have you ever developed a feeling of despair when you thought about creating a household budget?
 Consider thinking about it as a "spending plan".
 A budget is simply the framework for planning how to spend and save your money.

 How to Create Your Spending Plan